pipefunc/pipefunc/docs/source/concepts/cli.md

 When you invoke `pipeline.cli()`, the following steps occur:

 1. **Pydantic Model Generation:**
    The CLI inspects your pipeline’s root input parameters and generates a Pydantic model.
    It automatically uses the default values, type hints, and even the descriptions extracted from your (NumPy, Google, or Sphinx)-style docstrings to create a robust input schema.
+   For parameters associated with multi-dimensional arrays (using mapspecs), the CLI expects these values to be represented as nested lists in JSON.
+   Pydantic then coerces these lists into the appropriate array type (e.g., NumPy arrays) based on your type annotations.

 2. **Argument Parsing:**
    An `argparse.ArgumentParser` is created with two subcommands:
    - **`cli`**: Accepts individual command-line arguments.
    - **`json`**: Requires a JSON file that contains all inputs.